Ceasar/Encyclopedia/README.rst

 1. It is already popular in certain communities, especially the Python community where it is standard for docs.

-2. It is easier to read and write than HTML.
+2. It is both easier to read and write than HTML (too verbose) and Markdown (the link syntax is verbose, e.g.: ``This is [an example](http://example.com/ "Title") inline link.``).

-3. It is far more powerful than Markdown.
+3. It is more powerful than Markdown.
 Some important examples:

-   - Directives, (e.g. ``contents``, which builds a table of contents)
+   - Directives, (e.g. ``contents`` injects a table of contents)

    - Multiple levels of section headers (Markdown supports only ``=`` and ``-`` and then requires ``#`` prefixes, which are hard to read. reST provides any non-alphanumeric character. e.g. ``=-`:.'"~^_*+#``)

 Tips
 ================================================================================

 - Use ``make watch`` to automatically rebuild HTML when a source file changes.

-- You'll probably want to expand your knowledge of restructedtext_ with the quickref_.
-It takes some getting to used to, but in time it should be more natural than writing Markdown.
+- Expand your knowledge of restructedtext_ with the quickref_.
+It will take some getting used to, but in time it should be more natural than writing Markdown.

-- Use the figure_ directive when including images; avoid using ``image`` or setting any attributes to ensure a consist style that can be changed with CSS.
+- Use the figure_ directive for rendering images; avoid using ``image`` or setting any attributes to ensure a consist style that can be changed with CSS.

 - Underlines and overlines for section headers should always be **80** characters.
-This looks good, and avoids any pain that might come from trying to match the number of adornment character with the number of character in the title.
+This looks good in the text editor and is simpler than trying to match the number of adornment characters with the number of characters in the title.